theqrl-community/QCcalc/readme.txt

 par.yearly_increaseInQubits 'x' par.yearly_errorRateImprovement 'x' par.yearly_algorithmicImprovement 'x' par.parameter_uncertainty
-[opt.plotGridlines] - adds gridlines to the cumulative probability plot [opt.wannaSaveResults] - will save the cumulative probability results to a .mat file in your current directory
+[opt.plotGridlines] - adds gridlines to the cumulative probability plot [opt.wannaSaveResults] - will save the cumulative probability results to a .mat file in your current directory [opt.figSize] - sets the size of your plot figures [horizontal vertical] [opt.inclFigTitles] - makes plots without titles if set to 0